-SDK stats for Application Insights (Preview)
+SDK stats in Azure Monitor Application Insights

 Application Insights offers SDK stats custom metrics that help you monitor and troubleshoot missing or unexpected telemetry behaviors.
 When telemetry doesn't reach the ingestion endpoint, SDK stats help you identify what happened and what to do next.